 - 1. Facilitate local democratic process by developing and conducting a training for all Commissions, Committees, and the Council on Aging on parliamentary procedure, Open Meetings Act, meeting management, and quasi-judicial matters for the Planning and Zoning Commission. - 2.
 Enhance the use of Laserfiche by creating one form and two new templates, specific to the City's needs, in house, eliminating the need to budget funds to have our vendor create the processes for us. - 3.
 More effectively manage City records by developing and conducting a training for departmental record coordinators on record management best practices. - 4.
 More efficiently manage inactive City records by indexing all of the records in the record room. - 5.
 More effectively serve as a gateway to local government for City Council, citizens, City departments, and outside agencies by securing and implementing a website redesign.
-A special project request in the amount of \$12,500 is included for the redesign. - Implementation of Caselle module for management and accounting of cemetery plots.
-A special project request in the amount of \$ 6,150 is included for acquisition of the software.
+A special project request for funding in the amount of \$12,500 has been submitted and will be required to meet this goal. - 6.
+Implementation of Caselle module for management and accounting of cemetery plots.
+Special project request in the amount of \$6,150 is included for acquisition of the software.
 Future costs will be \$63 per month and will be included in the Finance Department's budget for software maintenance and support.